sal55/langs/cthings/candm.md

 end
 ````
 No problems with stepping on the compiler's toes regarding register usage, as optimisation (such as it is) is turned off for functions that use inline assembly.
 (Usually, the whole body of a function will be assembly anyway.)

+(I'm working on a scheme to to allow inline assembler to work with 'optimised', that is, work with its register allocator)

 **169** M can extract the types of variables, print them out, compare them etc. Example:
 ````